Coffee Museum Dubai

 Coffee Crew Bar at Museum

-There is a coffee brew bar on the first floor at the Dubai coffee museum, furnished with things of the bean’s history.
+There is a coffee brew bar on the first floor of the Dubai Coffee Museum, furnished with information about the history of beans.
 It is an excellent surprise that coffee farmers in numerous parts of the world, including Indonesia, Yemen, Jamaica, and countries in Latin America, are hanging on a column cap.
 The government, which displays the world’s prosperous area and coffee museums, is another good surprise.
 Coffee, visual shows on the manufacturing process, crops above and below sea level, and others are also available from various countries.

 Gift Shop at Coffee Museum

 A museum gift shop we all love, right?
 Ok, there’s a great gift shop at Dubai Coffee Museum.
-Here you can take your hands back home with these sorely needed souvenirs.
-You can pick up your friends and loved ones’ great presents from this shop.
+Here, you can take your hands back home with these sorely needed souvenirs.
+You can pick up great presents from this shop for your friends and loved ones.
 The store is packed with barista services, latte arts plums, roasting methods with recipes, and some good coffee beans to be consumed.

 Kids Corner and Coffee Library